 - Making direct payments to the child’s private school

 At McLeod, Weschler & Yeager, P.C., our legal team helps you create a realistic child support arrangement through negotiation, mediation or litigation.

 Can The Amount Of Child Support Be Modified?

 The court that made the initial child support award can modify its order if one or both of the parents experience a material change in circumstances.
 The parent seeking the modification starts the process by filing a motion with the court.

 Changes that might justify an increase in child support payments include:

 - The child’s needs increase because of illness, disability or some other reason.

 - As the child grows older, clothes, food and other necessities become more expensive.

 Changes that might warrant a decrease in support payments include:

-The experienced Frederick and Rockville child support attorneys at Haspel, McLeod & Drawbaugh, P.C. help you pursue or challenge a modification of your child support order.
+Our experienced Frederick and Rockville child support attorneys at McLeod, Weschler & Yeager, P.C., help you pursue or challenge a modification of your child support order.